SakshiAgarwal/sakshiagarwal.github.io/interests.md

 weight: 3
 ---

+In my spare time, I work as a committee member in a conference namely, [Grace Hopper Celebration India](https://ghcindia.anitab.org/) (GHCI).

-I love organising and managing events.hulala I'm one of the committee members of a conference, [Grace Hopper Celebration India](https://ghcindia.anitab.org/) (GHCI).
+I love organising and managing events.hulala I'm one of the committee members of a conference, .
 Before this at IIT Kharagpur, I've been a part of teams managing events in tech-fests or teams organising debates.
 I love to participate in group events be it group dances that our company organised or various treks and outdoor activities we planned.
 Apart from this, I used to paint and sketch while now help in rangolis at home!

 A sneak peak!